I can remember it like it was yesterday.

 So After Some Digging….

 I got a phone call from Larry.
 I don’t remember if it was late Monday night or very early Tuesday morning.
-And the exact details that we discussed didn’t matter.
+And I don’t really remember the exact details of what we discussed.
 What I remember was the outcome.

-Larry and one of his engineer’s re-ran their numbers.
-They found the problem: They had to make some corrections to how the layout points were calculated.
+Larry and one of his engineers re-ran their numbers.
+They found the problem: When the layout points were pulled by the engineer in the office, they had a slight bust in the alignment that they used.
 Larry already had his new points calculated and he would be getting them re-laid out.

 As much as I don’t recall the specifics of that phone call, I remember Larry thanking me.
 And it wasn’t the run-of-the-mill “Thank You” like you say to a clerk in a store to be polite.
 It was a heart-felt, from-the-pit-of-the-soul “Thank You.”
-That “Thank You” came from a deep place from Larry’s soul.
-It was the kind of “Thank You” that, now, 3 years later, I still remember and that I won’t forget.
+That “Thank You” came with feeling.
+It was the kind of “Thank You” that, even now, many years later, I still remember and that I won’t forget.

-Stepping back, anyone who here’s this story can appreciate the outcome.
+Stepping back, anyone who hears this story can appreciate the outcome.
 A problem was averted.
 Nobody needed to be patted on the back, no parades with circus animals & marching bands.
-And nobody needed to be called-out, blamed for a problem, or be made to feel like the job was going to spiral out of control because of it.
+And nobody needed to be called-out, blamed for a problem, the job wasn’t going to spiral out of control.
 This was simply professional people working together to solve a problem.
 No strings attached.
 No egos to check.
 No arguments or accusations to be had.
 Problem.
 Solution.
 Solved.

 This article has been one that I’ve wanted to write for a long time.
-It is a great example of collaborative effort.
+It is a great example of collaborative effort on a construction project.
+It’s an example of what makes working as a construction engineer rewarding.

 Let me run through some notables that we can all glean from this story: